 Administer medications as directed by your veterinarian.

-Regular follow-ups may be scheduled to monitor your cat’s progress.
+Regular follow-ups to monitor your cat’s progress and blood pressure.